-Notes to Financial Statements For the Years Ended June 30, 2020 and 2019
+Notes to Financial Statements For the Years Ended June 30, 2021 and 2020

 All retired members receive a benefit adjustment each July 1, which is the Basic COLA.
 The majority of adjustments are determined by changes in CPI with increases capped at 2%.
-The Plan provides for a Supplemental COLA in years when there are sufficient "excess" investment earnings in the Plan.
+The Retirement System Plan provides for a Supplemental COLA in years when there are sufficient "excess" investment earnings in the Retirement System Plan.
 The maximum benefit adjustment each July 1 is 3.5% including the Basic COLA.
-Effective July 1, 2012, voters approved changes in the criteria for payment of the Supplemental COLA benefit, so that Supplemental COLAs would only be paid when the Plan is also fully funded on a market value of assets basis (Proposition C).
+Effective July 1, 2012, voters approved changes in the criteria for payment of the Supplemental COLA benefit, so that Supplemental COLAs would only be paid when the Retirement System Plan is also fully funded on a market value of assets basis (Proposition C).
 Certain provisions of this voter-approved proposition were challenged in the Courts.
 A decision by the California Courts modified the interpretation of the proposition.
-Effective July 1, 2012, members who retired before November 6, 1996 will receive a Supplemental COLA only when the Plan is also fully funded on a market value of assets basis.
+Effective July 1, 2012, members who retired before November 6, 1996 will receive a Supplemental COLA only when the Retirement System Plan is also fully funded on a market value of assets basis.
 However, the "full funding" requirement does not apply to members who retired on or after November 6, 1996 and were hired before January 7, 2012.
 For all members hired before January 7, 2012, all Supplemental COLAs paid to them in retirement benefits will continue into the future even where an additional Supplemental COLA is not payable in any given year.
-For members hired on and after January 7, 2012, a Supplemental COLA will only be paid to retirees when the Plan is fully funded on a market value of assets basis and in addition for these members, Supplemental COLAs will not be permanent adjustments to retirement benefits.
+For members hired on and after January 7, 2012, a Supplemental COLA will only be paid to retirees when the Retirement System Plan is fully funded on a market value of assets basis and in addition for these members, Supplemental COLAs will not be permanent adjustments to retirement benefits.
 That is, in years when a Supplemental COLA is not paid, all previously paid Supplemental COLAs will expire.

-Funding and Contribution Policy - Contributions are made to the basic plan by both the City and participating employees.
+Funding and Contribution Policy

+The Retirement System Plan - Contributions are made by both the City and participating employees.
 Employee contributions are mandatory as required by the Charter.
-Employee contribution rates for fiscal year 2020 and 2019 varied from 7.5% to 13.0% as a percentage of gross covered salary.
+Employee contribution rates for fiscal year 2021 and 2020 varied from 7.5% to 13.0% as a percentage of gross covered salary.
 Most employee groups agreed through collective bargaining for employees to contribute the full amount of the employee contributions on a pretax basis.
 The City is required to contribute at an actuarially determined rate.
-Based on the July 1, 2018 actuarial report, the required employer contribution rate for fiscal year 2020 was 20.69% to 25.19% and based on the July 1, 2017 actuarial report, the required employer contribution rate for fiscal year 2020 was 18.81% to 23.31%.
+Based on the July 1, 2019 actuarial report, the required employer contribution rate for fiscal year 2021 was 22.40% to 26.90% and based on the July 1, 2018 actuarial report, the required employer contribution rate for fiscal year 2020 was 20.69% to 25.19%.

-Employer contributions and employee contributions made by the employer to the Plan are recognized when due and the employer has made a formal commitment to provide the contributions.
-The City's proportionate share of employer contributions recognized by the Retirement System in fiscal years ended June 30, 2019 and 2018 (measurement periods) were \$607.4 million and \$582.6 million, respectively.
-The Port's allocation of employer contributions for the 2019 measurement period was \$5,731,000 and for the 2018 measurement period was \$5,424,000.
+Employer contributions and employee contributions made by the employer to the Retirement System Plan are recognized when due and the employer has made a formal commitment to provide the contributions.
+The City's proportionate share of employer contributions recognized by the Retirement System in fiscal years ended June 30, 2020 and 2019 (measurement years) were \$701.3 million and \$607.4 million, respectively.
+The Port's allocation of employer contributions for fiscal year 2020 and 2019 were \$6,179,000 and \$5,731,000, respectively.